nus-cs2103-AY2021S1/tp/docs/team/christopher-lm.md

   * Justification: A user might want to sort the list of meetings that he has so that it is easier for him to identify his next meeting easily.
   * Highlights: The implementation of this command was challenging as it required the sorting of all 3 types of meeting according to the date object attribute it has.

-* **Add Meeting Feature**: Added a command to add 3 types of meetings, paperwork, admin and viewing types with various parameters.
+* **Add Meeting Feature**: Added a command to add 3 types of meetings, paperwork, admin and viewing with various parameters.
 * What it does: allows the user to add meetings in the meeting book based on the type of meeting he has.
 * Justification: A user might want to add meetings to the meeting book so that he can track his meetings.
 * Highlights: The implementation of this command was challenging as it required the storing of all 3 types of meeting and the various attributes that a meeting object has.